mayamadhavan/mayamadhavan.github.io/_posts/2018-10-01-project-kojak.md

 ### Gathering
 I gathered the data from four sources.
 1. College Scorecard: This was my main dataset.
 It’s released every year through the US Department of Education, and is available via csv downloads and and API.
 I took the CSV download of the information from the 2015-2016 school year, as this was the most year available in this format.
-a.
-This dataset had 1500+ columns about 7000+ schools across America.
+++	This dataset had 1500+ columns about 7000+ schools across America.
 2. US News: Based on my personal experiences, US News rankings are the most commonly used by applicants.
 This is where I scraped liberal arts college rankings for my initial visualizations, along with tuition and fees, enrollment, location, and whether the school was public or private.
-a.
-I used some of this in my cleaning
+++	I used some of this in my cleaning
-b.
-There were ~200 ranked schools
+++ There were ~200 ranked schools
-c.
-Rankings change only marginally on a year to year basis (see: rankings based on previous assumptions), so there wasn’t a major problem with matching the data.
+++	Rankings change only marginally on a year to year basis (see: rankings based on previous assumptions), so there wasn’t a major problem with matching the data.
 3. Wikipedia: I scraped NCAA divisions from their respective Wikipedia pages.
 I also collected some more location and school type (public/private) data to use while cleaning.
-a.	~1000 Schools
+++	~1000 Schools
 4. Data.world: There was a premade csv here of US News University Rankings, including the rank and other info that was again useful for cleanings.

 ### Cleaning